Items Detailed items Activities

 1.4 Resources recycling

-Using recyclable paper shopping bag for employees
+Use of recyclable paper bags for employees

 1.5 Carbon emissions reduction

-Shuttle bus use rate: about 120 applicants as of March 2023 (around 10%)
+Commuter bus use rate: approximately 68 users as of December 2023

-Shuttle bus
+Shuttle buses

-By office: Yeoksam, Seocho, Pangyo
+By hub (office buildings): Yeoksam, Seocho, Pangyo

-Between stations: Gangnam Station, Yeoksam Station
+Between stations: Gangnam Station, Yeoksam Statio

 1.6 Resources conservation and environmental protection